qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 :guilabel:`Keyword list` here.
 These keyword lists can be used in a metadata catalogue.
 If you want to use a title from an XML metadata file, you have to fill in a link in the :guilabel:`DataUrl` field.
-Use `Attribution` to get attribute data from an XML metadata catalogue.
+Use :guilabel:`Attribution` to get attribute data from an XML metadata catalogue.
 In :guilabel:`MetadataUrl`, you can define the general path to the XML metadata catalogue.
 This information will be saved in the QGIS project file for subsequent sessions and will be used for QGIS server.